This historic carriage house in West Chester Borough was converted into a residential dwelling.

 Residential conversion allows the existing building stock and related community identity to be maintained.
 This can be supported through local standards that require the exterior of the building to maintain the same design, except for needed emergency or other building access.

 Residential conversions can provide local tax revenue by providing a viable reuse option for unused or underutilized buildings.

 Residential conversion can generate new revenue for owners of larger structures, helping them meet operation and maintenance costs.

 Residential conversion makes use of existing structures and the spent raw materials used to build them.
 Upgrades of the conversion can provide energy improvements, such as added insulation and more efficient systems.
 Many of these buildings are located in developed areas that have existing infrastructure, services, and facilities already in place.

-Byrne Lofts (left) in Phoenixville Borough was a knitting mill.
-Sharpless Works (right) in West Chester was a historic creamery converted into apartments.
+Byrne Lofts (left) in Phoenixville Borough was a knitting mill converted into residential condominiums.
+Sharples Works (right) in West Chester, historically an industrial plant that housed the dairy industry's first tubular cream separator, was converted into apartments.

 Washington Square: this historic school in West Chester Borough was converted into offices and apartments.